- Crowning Moment of Funny:

 - A few early-season plots with Mike (him and Ben illegally betting on racehorses, throwing unsupervised parties) don't at all jibe with the adult, born-again Christian Kirk Cameron—or the Mike of the final season that was influenced by Cameron's newfound faith.

-- And pretty much any scene with Mike being a fun, normal member of the family when in fact the actor's newfound fundie tendencies made him the kind of guy who'd do things like demanding that the actress playing his character's girlfriend be fired because she was once in Playboy, or denouncing the producers as "pornographers" for having pretty much your standard family sitcom level of occasional suggestive humor.
-Far from sharing the laughter and love with anyone by this point, he pretty much turned it into a Troubled Production singlehandedly and it's probably not a coincidence that the show was not around for very long after.
-His scenes take on a very different tone upon rewatch because of this.
+- And pretty much any scene with Mike being a fun, normal member of the family when in fact Kirk Cameron's newfound fundamentalist tendencies made him the kind of guy who'd do things like demanding that the actress playing his character's girlfriend be fired because she was once in Playboy, or denouncing the producers as "pornographers" for having pretty much your standard family sitcom level of occasional suggestive humor.
+Far from sharing the laughter and love with anyone by this point, he pretty much singlehandedly turned it into a Troubled Production, and it's probably not a coincidence that the show was not around for very long after.
+Cameron's scenes take on a very different tone upon rewatch because of this.

 - Retroactive Recognition: Matthew Perry, years before Friends, played Carol's doomed boyfriend, Sandy.
 Also, as mentioned above, Leonardo DiCaprio as temporary family member Luke.
 Brad Pitt and Hilary Swank also had small one-off roles.